SFB / Transregio 23

 fleming(at)em.uni-frankfurt.de

-The major aims of this project are to clarify the mechanisms underlying angiogenesis and vascular stabilization by cytochrome P450 (CYP)-derived products, to determine the contribution of endothelial cells as well as monocyte/macrophages to this response, and to clarify the role of the soluble epoxide hydrolase (sEH).
-To achieve these goals we plan to concentrate on the signaling initiated by bioactive fatty acids generated/metabolized by 3 enzyme families in the CYP epoxygenase/epoxide hydrolase cascade, namely; the endothelial CYP2C epoxygenases, CYP2S1 which we have identified in macrophages, and the sEH.
+The major aims of this project are to clarify the mechanisms underlying angiogenesis and vascular stabilization by the cytochrome P450 (CYP)/soluble epoxide hydrolase (sEH) axis.
+To achieve these goals we plan to concentrate on the signalling (Notch, Wnt, G protein-coupled receptors) initiated by bioactive fatty acids (CYP-derived epoxides and sEH-derived diols) generated/metabolized by three enzyme families, namely; the CYP epoxygenases Cyp2c44 and CYP2S1 as well as the sEH.